veillette/opticsTextbook/README.md

 ## Overview

 This textbook covers advanced topics in optics while maintaining accessibility for students with a basic understanding of physics and optics concepts.
-The text focuses on practical applications and approximate theories that provide insights into optical phenomena without requiring extensive quantum mechanics knowledge.
+The text focuses on practical applications that provide insights into optical phenomena.
 The content is presented in a way that emphasizes understanding physical phenomena through simplified models, making complex concepts more approachable while maintaining scientific rigor.

 ## Key Features and Contents